Rodrigo Palacio: 2018–19 season

 On 6 July 2018, Palacio renewed his contract, signing an additional year until 30 June 2019.

 Palacio began the season with a muscle injury in training, which ruled him out for 3 weeks.
 He returned to the team on 21 October 2018, in a 2–2 draw against Torino, being subbed off at the 80th minute.
 In the next game, he scored just 2 minutes into the game in a 2–2 draw at Sassuolo.
 On 16 March 2019, Palacio assisted Bologna's third goal to help Bologna beat Torino 2–3 in Turin.

 2019–20 season

 Palacio renewed his contract again on 4 July 2019, adding another year that will run through 30 June 2020.

 Palacio kicked off the season in the Coppa Italia, scoring the last goal in a 0–3 away win at AC Pisa on 18 August 2019.
 On 15 September, he scored and assisted Riccardo Orsolini's winning goal in a 3–4 victory against Brescia after trailing 3–1 at half-time.
-On 1 February 2020, he assisted Mattia Bani's 90th minute game winner versus Brescia, a 2–1 victory.
+On 1 February 2020, he assisted Mattia Bani's 90th-minute game winner versus Brescia, a 2–1 victory.

+2020–21 season

+On 2 May 2021, Palacio, who had only scored one league goal until then, on the second matchday against Parma, then scored three goals for his first hat-trick in Serie A, including an 84th-minute equalizer to salvage a 3–3 draw with Fiorentina, and in doing so at the age of 39 years and 86 days, he not only became the oldest player to achieve this feat in Serie A, breaking the previous record held by Silvio Piola since 1950 (37 years and 51 days), but also became the oldest player to score a hat-trick in Europe's top five leagues, breaking the previous record held by La Liga's Joaquín in 2019 (38 years and 140 days).
+However, Palacio held the European record for only a couple of months, until December, when Jorge Molina scored a hat-trick in La Liga, aged 39 years and 241 days.

+Two weeks later, on 17 May, Palacio scored his fifth league goal of the season, a late equalizer against Hellas Verona.